Wasted-Audio/ryukau_LV2Plugins/README.md

 <img src="docs/img/lv2_fdncymbal.png" alt="Image of FDNCymbal GUI."/>
 </figure>

 FDNCymbal is another attempt to make cymbal sounds.
 This one at least sounds like hitting a metal plate.
-Unlike the name, most of metalic texture comes from [Schroeder allpass section](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Allpass_Sections.html) rather than [FDN](https://ccrma.stanford.edu/~jos/cfdn/Feedback_Delay_Networks.html) (feedback delay network).
-FDN section makes nice impact sound when FDN->Time is short.
+Unlike the name, most of metalic texture comes from stage 1 of [Schroeder allpass section](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Allpass_Sections.html) rather than [FDN](https://ccrma.stanford.edu/~jos/cfdn/Feedback_Delay_Networks.html) (feedback delay network).
+FDN section makes nice impact sound when `FDN->Time` is short.
+Tremolo is added to simulate wobbling of cymbal.

+FDNCymbal can be used as both synth/effect.
+To turn off oscillator, click `Stick` button.

 Caution:
 - When HP Cutoff is moving fast, it may output massive DC.
+To avoid this, use <kbd>Shift</kbd> + <kbd>Mouse Left Drag</kbd> or turn up `Smooth`.
 - When FDN->Feedback is non zero, it may possibly blow up.
-If that happens, turn FDN->Feedback to leftmost.
+If that happens, turn `FDN->Feedback` to leftmost.

 JavaScript version is available.
 Requires browser that supports Web Worker and Web Audio.
 This is not exactly the same as plugin version, but using similar structure.